Guarding the Guardrails: A Taxonomy-Driven Approach to Jailbreak Detection: Introduction

-Our overall objective is to contribute to the enhancement of guardrailing systems in which an attack detector plays a central role.
-We present \textit{four main contributions}: \begin{enumerate}[nosep] \item We release a new dataset for evaluating the safety and performance of adversarial prompt detectors in Italian.
+Existing defenses lack robustness against multi-turn jailbreaks \cite{li2024}, as they are assessed only on single-turn adversarial prompts, which represents a threat model that fails to reflect real-world dynamics.
+Training detectors capable of handling multilingual and multi-turn attacks requires curated datasets with annotated adversarial prompting strategies grounded in a comprehensive taxonomy.
+However, such data are scarce or unavailable for most languages, including Italian.
+In this work we present \textit{four main contributions}: \begin{enumerate}[nosep] \item We release a new dataset for evaluating the safety and performance of adversarial prompt detectors in Italian.
 The dataset covers both single-turn and multi-turn jailbreaks and addresses the critical scarcity of such resources in the field.
-To the best of our knowledge, this is the first dataset that is simultaneously in Italian, multi-turn, and annotated specifically for jailbreak detection.
-The dataset and the material will be releases upon acceptance. \item We propose a comprehensive taxonomy of jailbreaking techniques against LLMs.
-This taxonomy aggregates and extends existing categorizations from the literature and is further refined through empirical observations of real attacks collected during dataset construction, resulting in broader and more detailed coverage than previous approaches. \item We share insights from our analysis of the data collected using the proposed taxonomy, including success rates of different techniques, and the impact of combining them. \item We evaluate the comparative performance of GPT-5 in adversarial attack detection with and without taxonomy-enhanced prompting across two complementary settings.
-This evaluation establishes a structured methodology for testing adversarial attack detectors and provides empirical evidence on the benefits of integrating a taxonomy into the prompting process. \end{enumerate}
+To the best of our knowledge, this is the first dataset that is simultaneously annotated specifically for jailbreak detection and multi-turn. \item We propose a multi-level and mechanism-oriented taxonomy of jailbreaking techniques against LLMs.
+Rather than introducing novel attack methods, our contribution lies in systematically interrelating, consolidating, and harmonizing techniques that prior works have examined in isolation.
+The taxonomy aligns and integrates these techniques through standardized terminology and explicit cross-references to existing categorizations, while refining their formalization based on recurrent adversarial patterns empirically observed during data collection.
+To the best of our knowledge, no existing work provides a taxonomy that is simultaneously comprehensive in coverage, mechanism-oriented, multi-level, and empirically validated. \item We share insights from our analysis of the data collected using the proposed taxonomy, including success rates of different techniques, and the impact of combining them. \item We evaluate the comparative performance of GPT-5 in adversarial attack detection with and without taxonomy-enhanced prompting across two complementary settings.
+This evaluation establishes a structured methodology for testing adversarial attack detectors and provides empirical evidence on the benefits of integrating a taxonomy into the prompting process.